halt-dos/hd-wiki-public/docs/enterprise/platform.md

 - **Data Plane**
 All traffic flowing through your protected infrastructure is the Data Plane.
 All products and services by Haltdos are built as Apps in hdPlatform.
 These apps include Anti-DDoS, Web Application Firewall, Server Load Balancer, Global Server Load Balancer, Link Load Balancer, etc.

+## Deployment

+1. **Hardware**: Haltdos Platform can be deployed as a dedicated hardware appliance for environments requiring high performance, isolation, and on-premise control.

+2. **Virtual Machine**: The platform supports deployment on virtual machines, enabling flexible installation across private cloud, public cloud, and data center environments.

+3. **MSSP**: Haltdos Platform supports MSSP deployments, allowing service providers to centrally manage and deliver security services to multiple tenants.

+4. **SAAS**: The platform is available in a SaaS model, providing fully managed security services with minimal infrastructure overhead for customers.

+5. **Containers**: Haltdos Platform can be deployed in containerized environments, supporting modern orchestration platforms for scalable and dynamic deployments.